Dudley Farm Historic State Park

 Welcome to Dudley Farm Historic State Park

-Listed on the National Register of Historic Places, this is a one-of-a-kind, authentic working Florida farm rather than a re-created farmstead.
-The rural vernacular architecture and cultural landscape help tell the story of the evolution of Florida farming through three generations of the Dudley family.
+This National Historic Landmark is a one-of-a-kind, authentic working Florida farm rather than a re-created farmstead.
+The rural vernacular architecture and cultural landscape help tell the story of the evolution of Florida farming.

 Stroll the nature trail or enjoy a rocking chair on the spacious porches once used as gathering places.
 Pack a picnic and watch deer, wild turkeys, gopher tortoises and bluebirds in the fields.
 Join us at the Annual Cane Festival or a Dudley Kids event.
 Learn more at the visitor center featuring a 12-minute video, interpretive exhibits and a self-guided cellphone tour.
 Take a walk into the past and immerse yourself in history.